18.6 Structures of the Female Reproductive System

 Vulva

-The is a general term for all of the external female reproductive organs.
+The vulva is a general term for all of the external female reproductive organs.
 The vulva includes the clitoris, labia, and external openings for the urethra and vagina.

 Labia

-The (singular, labium) refer to the “lips” of the vulva, which are folds of tissue that contain and protect the other, more delicate structures of the vulva (as shown in Figure 18.6.6).
+The labia (singular, labium) refer to the “lips” of the vulva, which are folds of tissue that contain and protect the other, more delicate structures of the vulva (as shown in Figure 18.6.6).
 There are two pairs of labia: the outer and larger labia majora, and the inner and smaller labia minora.
 The labia minora contain numerous sebaceous glands.
 These glands release secretions that help lubricate the labia and vulvar area.

 18.6.5 Vulva Labeled